COVID-19 Resources and Updates

 Providing quality health care is always a top priority for us, and our staff is working hard to ensure everyone’s safety during this time.
 We remain committed to upholding the highest standards, and want you to feel welcome and at ease when you visit us.

-We will screen all patients and visitors for COVID-19 (coronavirus) prior to entering our health centers.
-Staff will ask you and those in your group a few screening questions and take your temperature.
+We will screen all patients and visitors for COVID-19 at our front desk.
+Staff will ask you and those in your group a few screening questions.
 Your well-being is our topmost priority, and we will continue to adapt our protocol and procedures as the situation evolves.

-If you have a companion for your appointment, they will also be screened prior to being allowed to enter the building.
+If you have a companion for your appointment, they will also be screened prior to your appointment.
 Minors and adults with special needs may have one parent/guardian accompany them.
 The person accompanying the patient may not be allowed in the treatment area.

 How to Stay Informed on COVID-19 in Washoe County

-A number of public health organizations, hospitals, and non-profits, including ours, are working collaboratively in this community to respond to COVID-19 (coronavirus).
+A number of public health organizations, hospitals, and non-profits, including ours, are working collaboratively in this community to respond to COVID-19.
 We are stronger through these partnerships and are deeply committed to keeping our patients, as well as our team members, safe through this pandemic.

-Due to the rapidly evolving nature of events surrounding COVID-19, the Regional Information Center will update its website based on the most recently available data.
-Learn more here.
+- Due to the rapidly evolving nature of events surrounding COVID-19, the Regional Information Center will update its website based on the most recently available data.

-The Washoe County Health District is closely monitoring COVID-19 (coronavirus).
-For the latest updates for our community, please visit their website.
-If you traveled outside of Washoe County and are concerned that you might have COVID-19, call (775) 328-2427.
+- The Washoe County Health District is closely monitoring COVID-19.
+For the latest updates, please visit their website.

-The Nevada Department of Health and Human Services and the Nevada Governor’s Office have created a website to better share information and resources concerning the current status of COVID-19 throughout the state.
-Learn more here.
+- The Nevada Department of Health and Human Services and the Nevada Governor’s Office have created a website to better share information and resources concerning the current status of COVID-19 throughout the state.